brunoczim/circadianlight/README.md

 ## How To Use It

-The program can be used as a daemon, which can be managed by `systemd`, but it can also be used as a single shot apply of the gamma color spectrum to your screen.
+The program can be used as a service and can be managed by `systemd`, but it can also apply the gamma color spectrum to your screen one time.
 Also, it can be simply used to print the gamma color spectrum (without applying it) for the current day hour (or a given hour), even though you're not on Linux.

 The program can be configured, please run `circadianlight --help`.